To Err is Human, and it’s Impacting Your Portfolio

 Investor psychology is what is behind our financial decisions and, sometimes, we have biases that lead us astray.
 In our drive to create financial security for ourselves, there are times when we are our own worst enemies.
 That’s because every human being has instinctive behavioral biases that impact our decision-making capabilities.
 That’s certainly true when it comes to investing and the natural volatility of the stock market, and it means we can easily become susceptible to an emotional rollercoaster that leads to illogical or irrational decisions.
 One way to combat this, however, is to better understand our own inherent biases.

-The Psychology of Investing Biases
+The Psychology of Investment Bias

 When it comes to behavioral finance or investor psychology, there are two overarching types of biases that can impact an investor.
 The first is cognitive bias, which refers to the tendency to think or act in a particular way or to follow a rule of thumb you’ve adopted over the years.
 There is also emotional bias, which reveals itself as a tendency to take actions based on gut feelings, rather than facts.

 You may consider yourself an unemotional, logical person when it comes to your finances, and it’s true that different people are impacted by inherent biases in different ways – some more than others.
 However, human nature makes us all a bit fallible in this area, so you may benefit from learning more about the eight types of biases below.